 The malware symptoms below are common signs of a malware infection.
 However, many types of malware operate without alerting you to their presence.
 These covert programs may be even more of a malware threat, as they can lead to Internet dangers like identity theft and credit card fraud.
-The only way to know for sure if your computer has a malware infection is to run a scan.
+The only way to know for sure if your computer has a malware infection is to run a virus scan.

 Signs That Your System Contains Malware